Bungo Stray Dogs

-Multiple light novels have been published.
-An anime television series adaptation produced by Bones aired in 2016 in two parts; the first part aired between April and June 2016, and the second part aired between October and December 2016.
+As of 2025, ten light novels have been published.
+An anime television series adaptation produced by Bones aired in 2016 in two parts; the first season aired between April and June 2016, and the second season aired between October and December 2016.
 An anime film, Bungo Stray Dogs: Dead Apple, was released in March 2018.
 A third season aired between April and June 2019.
-A fourth season premiered in January 2023.
+A fourth season aired between January and March 2023.
+A fifth season aired from July to September 2023.

-A spin-off television series adaptation of Bungo Stray Dogs Wan! aired from January to March 2021.
+A spin-off television series adaptation of Bungo Stray Dogs Wan! aired from January to March 2021, with a second season set to premiere in 2026.
 A live-action film, Bungo Stray Dogs The Movie: Beast, was released in Japan in January 2022.

 Plot

 The story focuses on a young adult named Atsushi Nakajima.
-After being kicked out of his orphanage, Atsushi stops the suicide of a detective named Osamu Dazai believing he was drowning in the river.
-During his interactions with Dazai, Atsushi learns he is gifted with a supernatural ability capable of transforming him into a berserker white tiger in the moonlight; this made the orphanage torture him and kick him out in the past.
-Dazai recruits him into the Agency and there he meets many other ability users as they tackle various cases and events taking place within the city of Yokohama, a place teeming with individuals with Supernatural Abilities.
-Atsushi becomes the target of the Port Mafia member Ryūnosuke Akutagawa, as there is a bounty on his head on the black market.
+After being kicked out of his orphanage, Atsushi saves a detective named Osamu Dazai, believing he was drowning in the river while his actual intention was suicide.
+From Dazai, Atsushi learns he is a gifted with a supernatural ability capable of transforming him into a berserker white tiger in the moonlight; which was why the orphanage kicked him out.
+Dazai recruits him into the Agency he works for, the Armed Detective Agency, that handles crimes too dangerous for the police to handle.
+There, he meets many other ability users as they tackle various cases and events taking place in the city of Yokohama, a place teeming with individuals with Supernatural Abilities.
+Atsushi becomes the target of Ryūnosuke Akutagawa, who is a member of the criminal organization run by Ōgai Mori known as the Port Mafia.
+Atsushi also rescues and recruits the young mafia member Kyōka Izumi upon learning she is being forced to kill.

-During Atsushi's fights against the mafia, he also meets Francis Scott Key Fitzgerald, the leader of the Fellowship of the Guild who placed the bounty on his head.
-Fitzgerald reveals there is a supernatural book capable of changing reality linked with Atsushi's tiger, hence putting a bounty on the black market.
+During Atsushi's fights against the mafia, he also meets Francis Scott Key Fitzgerald, the leader of an organisation named the Guild who placed the bounty on his head.
+Fitzgerald reveals there is a supernatural book (referred to as The Book) capable of changing reality linked with Atsushi's tiger, hence putting a bounty on the black market.
 Fitzgerald disregards any superficial damage the Guild might bring to Yokohama in exchange for the book, having an airship named "Moby Dick" destroy the city.
-However, he is nearly killed by Atsushi and Akutagawa once joining forces while former mafia member Kyoka Izumi stops Moby Dick.
+However, he is nearly killed by Atsushi and Akutagawa once they join forces while Kyōka stops Moby Dick.
+Kyōka passes the Agency's entrance exam as a result of doing so.